 Don’t you just love it when a product does exactly what you need it to?
 If so, you’ll love this FloorMuffler soundproof underlayment.
 Not only is this product water-resistant, and therefore also mold and mildew-resistant, but it’s also a great soundproofing tool.
 It’ll be perfect for laminate, engineered, and even solid hardwood floors.

-The material is 2mm or 0.08 inches thick, 39 inches wide and about 30.75 feet long.
-This FloorMuffler underlayment comes out to about $0.40 per square foot, which is about the average price you can expect.
+The material is 2mm or 0.08 inches thick, 39 inches wide, and about 92 feet long.
+This FloorMuffler underlayment comes out to about $0.6 per square foot, which is about the average price you can expect.
 Although some users did mention that the price was a bit steep for their taste, they found that the product’s performance more than made up for it.

 Unlike the other products on this list, this STEICO soft underlayment consists of 15 2×3-foot rectangle pieces that cover 90 square feet.
 It’s also the first product on the list you can use for vinyl and Luxury Vinyl Tile and Plank flooring, as well as laminate, engineered wood, and parquet floors.
 Why is that?